cghubbard/gpu-fish/README.md

 # GPUFish
 GPUFish is designed to solve very large matrix completion problems in a modular and scalable fashion on workstations equipped with a graphics processing unit (GPU).

 GPUFish builds upon the algorithmic techniques of Jellyfish<sup>[1](#footnote1)</sup>, a popular parallel stochastic gradient descent algorithm for matrix completion, but has been highly optimized to run efficiently on a GPU.
 GPUFish enables the user to combine various loss functions and regularizers used in the matrix completion problem, making experimentation and testing quick and easy.
-For details, please refer to the technical report:
+For details, please refer to the (soon to be released) technical report:

 C. Hubbard, C. Hegde, "GPUFish: A Parallel Computing Framework for Matrix Completion from a Few Observations", Iowa State University Technical Report, November 2016.